The application period for 2018 internships has closed. Please check back in the fall for 2019 internship information.

 American Indian Partnerships

 Crow Canyon collaborates with American Indians to enrich our understanding of past and present American Indian cultures and share that knowledge with others.
-Working closely with the Native American Advisory Group and other American Indians, the Center seeks to broaden and enrich the perspectives gained through archaeological research, incorporate indigenous voices in its education curriculum, and initiate research and education projects that are relevant to the concerns of American Indian communities today.
+Working closely with the Pueblo Advisory Group and other American Indians, the Center seeks to broaden and enrich the perspectives gained through archaeological research, incorporate indigenous voices in its education curriculum, and initiate research and education projects that are relevant to the concerns of American Indian communities today.

 The American Indian Initiatives department collaborates with the archaeology and education departments to engage learners of all ages in an inclusive and dynamic study of the human past.
 Crow Canyon's education programs provide instruction in archaeology and involve the lay public and American Indian communities in the actual research process.
 Through Crow Canyon's programs, students of all ages gain an understanding of past and present cultures in the Mesa Verde region, archaeological research and ethics, hands-on education, and the importance of the continuation of American Indian cultures.

 In 2014 Crow Canyon launched the Inspiring Students Project.
 This is a partnership between Pueblo communities and Crow Canyon to develop student programs focused on issues that Pueblo people themselves have identified as priorities: the preservation and continuation of their native languages, cultures, and histories; providing culturally relevant educational experiences that inspire students to succeed academically and professionally.

 In 2016, Crow Canyon is proposing to add two new initiatives that are culturally relevant and directly benefit American Indian communities in the Southwest.

 - The Partners in Self-Determination Initiative aims to collaborate on community-based research, education, and economic development projects, and develop tribal capacity to assume full control over institutions and resources, such as the management of cultural resources.